cmlccie/scripts-to-rule-them-all-python/README.md

 A good pattern to support is having an optional argument that is a file path.
 This allows you to support running single tests.

-Linting (i.e. rubocop, jshint, pmd, etc.) can also be considered a form of testing.
+Linting (i.e. pylint, flake8) can also be considered a form of testing.
 These tend to run faster than tests, so put them towards the beginning of a [`script/test`][test] so it fails faster if there's a linting problem.

 [`script/test`][test] should be called from [`script/cibuild`][cibuild], so it should handle setting up the application appropriately based on the environment.
 For example,